apache/calcite/doc/HOWTO.md

 No 0s or -1s.

-Therefore I am delighted to announce that the proposal to release Apache Optiq X.Y.Z-incubating has passed.
+Therefore I am delighted to announce that the proposal to release Apache Calcite X.Y.Z-incubating has passed.

 I'll now start a vote on the general list.
 Those of you in the IPMC, please recast your vote on the new thread.